 Analysis / Bias

-38 North uses minimally loaded language in their headlines as well as within articles such as this: Parade Drills Continue, No Signs of Missile Launchers Yet.
-This article is sourced directly to current satellite images of the parade staging areas.
+38 North uses minimally loaded language in their headlines and within articles such as this: Parade Drills Continue, No Signs of Missile Launchers Yet.
+This article is sourced from current satellite images of the parade staging areas.
 In general, 38 North reports news and analysis with minimal bias.

-Overall, we rate 38 North Least Biased based on the use of minimally loaded words and straightforward reporting.
+Overall, we rate 38 North Least Biased based on minimally loaded words and straightforward reporting.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(M. Huitsing 1/4/2019) Updated (7/23/2020)
+(M. Huitsing 1/4/2019) Updated (12/17/2021)